zehdari/riptide_onboarding/src/riptide_turtle/README.md

        main()  # Run the main function if this script is executed directly
    ```

+   The topic you will need to subscribe to is `turtle_enabled`

    **Helpful Links:**

    - [Writing a Simple Publisher and Subscriber (Python)](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html)